meitingi2005/github-tutorial/README.md

 * git commit -m "some message"→ write a short and specific message in present tense
 _repeat_

-**Push and Pull**
+**Push**

 * In IDE, type `git remote add origin URL`
 * remote→setup a connection between our local repo and the external repo in github
 * add→ adding the remote repository
-* origin→ origin is just a nickname for the repoll
+* origin→ origin is just a nickname for the repo and origin is the standard one
+* URL→ the location of the remote repo(can be SSH or HTTPS)
+* Type `git push -u origin master`
+* push→ sending commits from local repo to remote repo(github)
+* -u→ stands for "upstream" and it remembers which remote repo you want to push so you don't have to write the entire code again in the future
+* origin→ the remote you're pushing to
+* URL- the main branch of the project
+ **This is a one-step setup so you just need to type `git push` in the future as long as you're using the same local repo**

+**Clone**
+By cloning the file, you're making a copy of your code from the remote repo to your local repo.

+* Go to github and open your repo
+* Go to the right sidebar and copy the URL
+* In IDE, type `git clone URL` and you will find that your repo is back.

+**Forking**
+Forking is different from cloning because forking is making a copy of someone else's repository to your remote repository and then to your local repo.
+However, you're only making a copy of your remote repo to your local repo for cloning.
+Therefore, you cannot make any changes on someone else's project with cloning.

+* Go to the repository of the person that you want to fork and click the fork botton
+* Now you just see your name on the URL so copy the URL
+* Type `git clone URL`

+ _what happen if you want to make suggestion to that person?_